The Best Undrafted Players in NHL History

 In his 19-year career, Oates played for seven teams; Boston, Washington, Detroit, St. Louis, the Anaheim Mighty Ducks, Philadelphia, and Edmonton.

-Known as one of the best playmakers in NHL history, Oates led the league in assists on three occasions and totaled an immense 1079 helpers in 1337 career games.
-Although he never won a Stanley Cup, Oates’ 1420 career points rank 17th all-time, a large reason why he was a nine-time All-Star and inducted to the Hockey Hall of Fame in 2012.
+Known as one of the best playmakers in NHL history, Oates led the league in assists on three occasions and totalled an immense 1079 helpers in 1337 career games.
+Although he never won a Stanley Cup, Oates’ 1420 career points rank 17th all-time, a large reason why he was a nine-time All-Star and inducted into the Hockey Hall of Fame in 2012.

 Ed Belfour